-The "Policy and Procedure for Gr raduate Degree Program Transfer" was s reviewed and approved for immediate implementation by y faculty members of the e Department of Counselor E Education and Family faculty members on (date).
+The "Policy and Procedure for Graduate Degree Program Transfer" was reviewed and approved for immediate implementation by faculty members of the Department of Counselor Education and Family faculty members on March 8, 2021..

 NOTE: All program coordinators within the Department of Counselor Education and Family are responsible for integrating this information into their respective student handbooks (a current copy should always be maintained in departmental files as well as uploaded on each program's webpage).